-I am associate professor of philosophy at the University of Connecticut, and the director of the UConn Logic Group.
+I am associate professor of philosophy at the University of Connecticut, the director of the UConn Logic Group, and an affiliate member of the Connecticut Institute for the Brain and Cognitive Sciences.

 I received my Ph.D. from the University of St Andrews in 2006 for a dissertation on second-order logic.